akkaouim/ECD_coaching_bot_comparison/README.md

 - Average FLW score by method and version

 ### User Engagement Tab
-- Median number of participant messages per session by method and version
+- Median number of participant messages per session by method and version (with "All Versions" column and "Total (All Methods)" row)
-- Median user words per session by method and version (with outlier filtering)
+- Median user words per session by method and version (with outlier filtering, "All Versions" column, and "Total (All Methods)" row)
 - Session progression analysis with interactive line graphs and outlier filtering

+### Session Volume Tab
+- Stacked bar chart showing volume of sessions per coach version over time
+- Aggregation options: day, week, month (default: week)
+- Date range filtering for interactive time-based analysis
+- Session count summary table by method and version (with "All Versions" column and "Total (All Methods)" row)

 ### Definitions Tab
 - Version definitions and experiment ID mappings